Young Carers

 1. Background

-The Carers Trust define a carer as, “anyone who cares, unpaid, for a friend or family member who due to illness, disability, a mental health problem or an addiction cannot cope without their support.”
-Caring can be a positive and rewarding experience, however, young carers (aged up to 17 years) and young adult carers (18 to 24 years) are less likely to do well at school, to get a job, or to experience a varied social life whilst growing up.
+The Carers Trust define a carer as, “anyone who cares, unpaid, for a friend or family member who due to illness, disability, a mental health problem or an addiction cannot cope without their support”(Carers First).
+While caring for someone can be a meaningful and rewarding experience, young carers (under 18) and young adult carers (aged 18–24) often face challenges that can affect their education, employment opportunities, and ability to enjoy a full social life during their formative years.

 Some of the support provided by a young carer may include: